All About Photonics Technicians

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Fiber Optics Specialist

 In the United States, there were 76,800 jobs for Photonics Technician in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Photonics Technician by 2026.
-There will be an estimated 7,100 positions for Photonics Technician per year.
+The BLS estimates 7,100 yearly job openings in this field.